MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/CQD-Power-BI-connector.md

     ![Screenshot: Power BI Connector](media/CQD-power-bi-connector2-resize.png)

-3. You will be prompted to login next.
+3. You will be prompted to sign in next.
 Use the same credentials that you use for CQD.<sup>2</sup>

 4. The next prompt will give you the option between two *Data Connectivity modes*.
 Select *DirectQuery* and hit *OK*.